Qayum Karzai

-Abdul Qayum Karzai or Qayyum Karzai (born 1947) is businessman and politician in Afghanistan.
-He is the elder brother of former President Hamid Karzai.
-His brothers also include the controversial Mahmoud Karzai and the assassinated Ahmed Wali Karzai, both embroiled by allegations of widespread corruption in Afghanistan and other serious charges.
+Abdul Qayum Karzai (قيوم کرزی; 1947 – 29 May 2024) was an Afghan politician and businessman.
+He was the elder brother of former President Hamid Karzai.
+His brothers also include Mahmoud Karzai and the assassinated Ahmed Wali Karzai.
 Abdul Qayum was a businessman in the United States before entering into Afghan politics.
 He served as a member of the Wolesi Jirga, the lower house of the National Assembly of Afghanistan.
-He retired due to health reasons and "reportedly been involved in back-channel peace diplomacy with the Taliban through Saudi Arabia."
+He retired for health reasons and had "reportedly been involved in backchannel peace diplomacy with the Taliban through Saudi Arabia."

 It was reported in June 2012 that he planned to run in the 2014 Afghan presidential election.
-His brother, Mahmoud Karzai was promoting Qayum Karzai for President as Hamid Karzai prepares his departure from office in 2014.
+His brother, Mahmoud Karzai was promoting Qayum Karzai for President as Hamid Karzai prepared his departure from office in 2014.

-However, under pressure from his brother President Hamid Karzai, Qayum decided to quit the race in March 2014 and endorse Zalmai Rassoul.
+Under pressure from his brother Hamid Karzai, Qayum decided to quit the race in March 2014 and endorse Zalmai Rassoul.

-Family and early life
+Early life and education

-He is the son of Abdul Ahad Karzai and an elder brother of Afghan President Hamid Karzai.
-His other brothers are Mahmoud Karzai, involved in the Kabul Bank scandal and other scandals, Ahmed Wali Karzai who was assassinated by his bodyguard, and Shah Wali Karzai.
-He also has at least one sister named Fauzia Karzai.
+Born in Kandahar in 1947, He was the son of Abdul Ahad Karzai and an elder brother of Afghan President Hamid Karzai.
+His other brothers were Mahmoud Karzai, involved in the Kabul Bank scandal and other scandals, Ahmed Wali Karzai who was assassinated by his bodyguard, and Shah Wali Karzai.
+He also had one sister, named Fauzia Karzai.
 According to a report by the Navy Postgraduate School, the Karzai family is from the Popolzai tribe of the Pashtun ethnic group.
-The report states that Qayum has a Masters of Arts from the American University, and he owns five restaurants in Baltimore, Maryland.
-Page text.
+The report states that Qayum had a Master of Arts degree from American University in Washington, D.C. and owned five restaurants in Baltimore.

-Political career
+Death

+Karzai's death in Maryland was reported on 30 May 2024.

+Career

 In 2002, Afghan President Hamid Karzai appointed Qayum Karzai as a delegate to the Constitutional Loya Jirga.
 He sat on the second of the Loya Jirga's ten committees, chaired by Abdul Rasul Sayyaf.

-Many Afghans are critical of Qayum Karzai, for various reasons, including his very close connections to his controversial brothers Mahmoud Karzai and assassinated Ahmed Wali Karzai, and for his poor attendance in parliament.
-In the summer of 2008, the speaker of the parliament, Yunus Qanuni began publishing the regular attendance tallies, and this put added pressure on Karzai to respond.
-In October 2008, Qayum Karzai gave up his seat in the parliament and cited health problems as the reason he missed so many parliamentary sessions.
+Many Afghans were critical of Qayum Karzai, for various reasons, including his very close connections to his controversial brothers Mahmoud Karzai and assassinated Ahmed Wali Karzai, and for his poor attendance in parliament.
+In 2008, the speaker of the parliament, Yunus Qanuni, began publishing the regular attendance tallies, and this put added pressure on Karzai to respond.
+In October 2008, Qayum Karzai gave up his seat in the parliament, citing health problems as the reason he missed so many parliamentary sessions.

-Qayum Karzai has also reportedly been involved in secret meetings to work out some sort of peace agreement with the former Taliban government.
-He has traveled to Saudi Arabia to enlist their help in bringing the Taliban to the negotiating table, and ending the Taliban insurgency against the Afghan government.
+Qayum Karzai was also reportedly involved in secret meetings to work out some sort of peace agreement with the former Taliban government.
+He traveled to Saudi Arabia to enlist their help in bringing the Taliban to the negotiating table, and ending the Taliban insurgency against the Afghan government.

-He had intended to run for president in the 2014 presidential election to succeed his brother, despite not having Hamid's support.
+Karzai intended to run for president in the 2014 presidential election to succeed his brother, despite not having Hamid's support.
 However, he dropped out of the race in early March 2014, endorsing Zalmai Rassoul.